 The Journal of Performance Measurement is the only publication that is completely focused on performance measurement for the investment professional.
-Launched in 1996, we are entering 19th year of providing the latest thinking and research on performance topics.
+Launched in 1996, we are in our 24th year of providing the latest thinking and research on performance topics.
 Articles have covered a range of areas including the proper handling of rates of return, attribution models and methodologies, risk measurement issues, and the performance presentation standards.
 We have also become a sounding board for proposed standards for new issues such as attribution, best practices, and risk presentations.

 The Journal is where performance professionals go to learn, gain insights, and find out what is on the minds of the leaders in the industry.
 It has become the place where authors come to make their latest thoughts and concepts known.
-Some examples
+Some examples:

 - When Frank Russell Company decided to make public its attribution method, they turned to The Journal of Performance Measurement.
 (David Cariño, “Combining Attribution Effects Over Time,” Vol. 3, #4).